Centralines Board of Directors

 Fenton Wilson - Chair

-He is also a Director of Quality Roading Services (Wairoa) Limited, the roading business owned by Wairoa District Council.
+He is a Director of Quality Roading and Services (Wairoa) Limited, the roading business owned by Wairoa District Council and business advisor to the nationally based company 43 South.
+A professional director for 15 odd years he brings a range of governance skills to the Centralines board table.

 A passionate community advocate, Fenton is a trustee of the Predator Free New Zealand Trust which encourages community scale pest control and enables community groups and schools to increase biodiversity in their communities.